Puffy Paint

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

-If you’re looking for a fun new science experiment and craft, then you have got to learn how to make puffy pain!
-This homemade paint recipe is the coolest thing.
+If you’re looking for a fun new science experiment and craft, then you have got to try out this homemade puffy paint recipe!
+This homemade paint is the coolest thing.
 Made with three simple ingredients, you can create unique and cool artwork that has a really fun texture once it dries.
 There is lots of fun to be had with this super cool creation!

 • You only need three ingredients to make the best DIY puffy paint.
 You can keep these around the house and then make the recipe whenever you have an itch to do some extra cool crafting.